-Mount Batur is a highlight of many travellers’ itineraries in Bali.
+Mount Batur is a highlight of many travelers’ itineraries in Bali.
 It’s only really safe and feasible to visit by tour; the nearest and most convenient place to leave from is Ubud.
 Most people hike Mount Batur by night to witness the spectacular sunrise from the top of the volcano.

 The hike is a bit challenging, but not too difficult.
-Its summit sits at 1,717 metres above sea level – quite impressive for a small island like Bali!
+Its summit sits at 1,717 meters above sea level – quite impressive for a small island like Bali!
 You’ll notice it gets cooler and cooler as you ascend – and waiting for the sun to come up can be quite a chilly affair.

 But it’s all worth it when the sun rises.
-You’ll be able to see for kilometres, across all the towns and villages that are nestled at the base of the volcano.
+You’ll be able to see for kilometers, across all the towns and villages that are nestled at the base of the volcano.
 It’s a really spectacular vantage point to welcome in a new day.
 Make sure that you watch out for monkeys – there are quite a lot of them at the top of the volcano and they will not be shy about stealing your possessions!

 If you’re planning on doing the Mount Batur hike, be sure to add warmer clothes (you’ll be freezing in shorts) and a good quality torch to your Bali packing list.
 Also, remember plenty of water and snacks – although the tour will provide some food.